gtolomei/academic-kickstart/content/publication/dblp-journalsijdsa-tolomei-lfh-19/index.md

 ---
-title: "You must have clicked on this ad by mistake!
-Data-driven identification of accidental clicks on mobile ads with applications to advertiser cost discounting and click-through rate prediction"
+title: "You must have clicked on this ad by mistake!"
+subtitle: "Data-driven identification of accidental clicks on mobile ads with applications to advertiser cost discounting and click-through rate prediction"
 date: 2019-01-01
 publishDate: 2020-01-20T17:19:56.623516Z
 authors: ["Gabriele Tolomei", "Mounia Lalmas", "Ayman Farahat", "Andrew Haines"]